-I am a PhD candidate in political theory at the University of Amsterdam.
-I received my BA in philosophy & economics from Bogazici University and my MA in philosophy & economics from the University of Bayreuth.
+Bio: I am a PhD candidate in political theory at the University of Amsterdam.
+I received my BAs in philosophy & economics from Bogazici University and my MA in philosophy & economics from the University of Bayreuth.
 My research interests lie primarily in methodological debates in political theory, legitimacy of political authority, and normative aspects of economic institutions.
-My secondary interests include moral philosophy, social theory, and epistemology.
+My secondary interests include moral philosophy, political economy, ideology, and epistemology.

 Legitimacy, Power, and Depoliticization